profilepic/profilepic/profilepic/README.md

-##  (Command-Line Tool) Usage
+## Command-Line Tool

-The package includes a command line tool named - surprise, surpirse - `profilepic` that lets you run a zero-config / out-of-the-box profile pic(ture) as a service.
+Use the command line tool named - surprise, surpirse - `profilepic` to run a zero-config / out-of-the-box profile pic(ture) as a service.
 Type:

     $ profilepic